Honors Thesis for Psychology

 - Plan to spend two semesters working on your psychology thesis, which is the typical time frame for psychology honors students (It is strongly recommended that you complete the majority of your psychology courses prior to starting on the project, so be sure you are planning a realistic time frame.)

-Registration for PSY 4902V credits requires completion of the Department of Psychology Honors Thesis Contract, which must be reviewed by a psychology advisor during drop-in hours prior to distribution of a permission number.
-Copies of this form are available in N108 Elliott Hall, Psychology Undergraduate Advising.
+Registration for PSY 4902V credits requires completion of the Department of Psychology Honors Thesis Contract, which must be reviewed by a psychology advisor during Drop-in Hours prior to distribution of a permission number.
+Copies of this form are available in N108 Elliott Hall, Psychology Undergraduate Advising - ask for a copy at the front desk.

 To complete your thesis contract: